-Baby number one came relatively easily and you have spent the first year or so enjoying being new parents, but now you have decided to focus on having another baby, a sibling for your first, but excruciatingly it is not happening and seems impossible to achieve.
+Baby number one came relatively easily, and now you have decided to focus on having another baby but it’s just not happening.
 Unfortunately, this is a relatively common story I hear, immediately followed by “but why?”.

 Causes of secondary infertility